-On September 13, 2018, the Company provided the results of a new mineral resource estimate dated September 4, 2018 (the "New 2018 Mineral Resource Estimate").
-The New 2018 Mineral Resource Estimate included the addition of 19 diamond drill holes totaling 9,004 metres which were completed during the 2018 winter drilling program as well as a comprehensive re-interpretation of the geology of the Deposit using current and historical drilling data and reports.
+In September, 2018, the Company provided the results of a new mineral resource estimate (the "2018 Mineral Resource Estimate").
+The 2018 Mineral Resource Estimate included the addition of 19 diamond drill holes totaling 9,004 metres which were completed during the 2018 winter drilling program as well as a comprehensive re-interpretation of the geology of the Deposit using current and historical drilling data and reports.
 Please refer to the press release dated September 13, 2018 for full details.

-The New 2018 Mineral Resource Estimate has been prepared by independent qualified person ("QP") Finley Bakker, P.Geo., and was calculated using Minesight/Hexagon 3D modeling software to define the mineralized limits of the Deposit.
+The 2018 Mineral Resource Estimate has been prepared by independent qualified person ("QP") Finley Bakker, P.Geo., and was calculated using Minesight/Hexagon 3D modeling software to define the mineralized limits of the Deposit.

-The New 2018 Mineral Resource Estimate for the Deposit is as follows:
+The 2018 Mineral Resource Estimate for the Deposit is as follows: